Farmer Najibullah Haidari, 38, is one of the countless victims of nearly four decades of war in Afghanistan.

-During the next three months ending on January 31, the international court received 1.17 accounts of atrocities from victims.
+During the next three months ending on January 31, the international court received 1.17 million accounts of atrocities from victims.

 “The ICC Pre-Trial Chamber will examine the Prosecutor’s request for authorization to open an investigation and consider the representations (testimonies) received from the affected communities,” the ICC’s public affairs wrote to Radio Free Afghanistan.

 “In due course, the Chamber will issue its decision.
 At this stage we cannot speculate on the decision’s outcome and subsequent steps,” it added.

 Patricia Gossman, a senior Afghanistan researcher for Human Rights Watch, says an ICC investigation will send an important signal to Afghans.

 “The court will make a determination quite soon about whether to proceed with a full investigation.
 I think this would really be a serious step forward for transitional justice in Afghanistan,” she said.